nataliethistime/atomic-lacuna/README.md

 that could be re-used in other projects.

-To make a short story shorter, the `atom-shell` allows a web page (such as the web client) to run in a desktop window and have access to the file system view NodeJs.
+To make a short story shorter, the `atom-shell` allows a web page (such as the web client) to run in a desktop window and have access to the file system via NodeJs.
 This allowed me to streamline the loading of all the JavaScript and assets.
 I don't have any performance tests, but the client *seems* faster in the desktop mode than in the web browser.
 If any of that doesn't convince you, just look at it.